byjuliakim/form-validation/README.md

 Because HTML validation is in place, my custom JavaScript(JS) error messages will not show up.
 To actually view JS version of form validation, please remove the `required` attribute in HTML.
-I do realize that  HTML validation doesn't give the best looking error messages but this would be more optimal for accessibility reasons and in case the user disables JS.
+I do realize that  HTML validation doesn't let the developer style the error messages but this would be more optimal for accessibility reasons and in case the user disables JS.

 ## Other Notes
 - Postal codes are being validated with Canadian postal code structure